jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 ptmay21w43: i got this wrong because i didn't consider the actual noun that my verb was modifying! when there is plurality, ALWAYS locate the object that is being modified before continuing.

+ptmay21cm43: i got this wrong because i didn't consider the actual noun that my verb was modifying! when there is plurality, ALWAYS locate the object that is being modified before continuing.